suddjian/bloggjian/README.md

 - The almost perverse devotion I often have to programming, often driven by reading the tech legends

-- The benefits of indulging in nerdiness
+- The benefits of indulging heartily in nerdiness

 ## 🚀 Quick start